-To learn more about travelers personal experiences during this time, we spoke to over 1,000 people across the country – most of whom had already traveled to this type of destination since the pandemic began.
+To learn more about travelers’ preferences regarding an off-the-grid getaway, we spoke to over 1,000 people across the country — most of whom had already traveled to this type of destination.
 Read on to hear what these travelers had to say about their stays, how much they spent, how far they went, and its impact on their health and wellness.

 How Far Is “Away” Exactly?

 Not everyone wanted to be close to company, with 70% of these travelers opting for a cabin all alone and just 30% choosing a campground with other travelers possibly present.
-Perhaps even more would have chosen a cabin retreat, were it not for the fact that it typically cost people twice as much as a campground.
+Perhaps even more would have chosen a cabin retreat were it not for the fact that it typically costs people twice as much as a campground.

-When people planned a cabin or campground getaway, they most often stayed within 1 to 3 hours of their home.
-However, for some respondents that seemed to be too close to home.
-13.5% of them found themselves traveling ten hours or more to get to their remote destinations.
+When people planned a cabin or campground getaway, they most often stayed within one to three hours of their home.
+However, for some respondents, that seemed too close.
+13.5% traveled 10 hours or more to get to their remote destinations.
 They also stayed for a while once they got there, averaging 6.5 nights of vacation in total.
 People were also selective about their traveling companions, with fewer than a third going with friends.
 Instead, people mostly stuck with their spouses (54.6%) and family (40.2%).
-Which was not surprising as social-distancing guidelines are still in effect across the country.

-The internet may have provided us with a way to connect throughout quarantine, but phones may have prevented many respondents from truly going off the grid during their remote vacations.
+The internet may have allowed remote workers to flourish in recent years around the country, but phones may have prevented many respondents from truly going off the grid during their remote vacations.
 The next piece of our study looks at what respondents prepared for these excursions and the items they decided to go without on their retreat into nature.

 Going off the grid completely, however, required some preparation.
-71% had to compile all of the food and beverages for their entire trip beforehand, more than half brought a first-aid kit, and 46% percent made sure to share their whereabouts with friends or family before they left.
+71% stocked up on food and beverages for their entire trip beforehand, more than half brought a first-aid kit, and 46% percent made sure to share their whereabouts with friends or family before they left.
 One 33-year-old woman who went off the grid also recommended bringing “a flashlight and a map,” which a phone typically provides under normal circumstances.

-Those who remained on the grid while remote, however, had some interesting reasons.
-The biggest driver of all – more than friends and family – was not wanting to lose access to entertainment, like TV and streaming services.
+Those who remained on the grid while going remote had some interesting reasons.
+More than friends and family, the biggest driver of all was not wanting to lose access to entertainment, like TV and streaming services.
 In our survey, this means that streaming services were a stronger reason to stay online than wanting to stay connected with friends and family, at least for those who did remain online.

 The Nature Effect

-Nature worked its medicinal magic among respondents: 74.5% went away primarily to get time outdoors distant from other travelers, and 84.4% reported feeling happier after their remote getaway.
-Their activities may have been particularly well-chosen for this pursuit of happiness, as 86.6% said they spent time relaxing and 62.1% engaged in outdoor sports.
-Physical activities (as well as nature) have been well-documented to boost happiness levels, which was certainly echoed by participants.
+Nature worked its medicinal magic among respondents: 74.5% went away primarily to get time outdoors away from other travelers, and 84.4% reported feeling happier after their remote getaway.
+Their activities may have been particularly well-chosen for this pursuit of happiness, as 86.6% said they spent time relaxing, and 62.1% engaged in outdoor sports.
+Engaging in physical activities (as well as being in nature) has been well-documented to boost happiness levels, which participants certainly echoed.

-Phones have also been researched as standing in the way of our happiness, but it’s not always easy to start distancing ourselves from them.
+Phones and screens have also been documented as having an ill effect on overall happiness, but it’s not always easy to distance ourselves from them.
 Giving up the phone was something millennials struggled with in particular.
 20.3% found it difficult to be away from the internet, compared to just 3.4% of baby boomers.
 They were also the most likely generation to experience difficulty when they couldn’t find phone service during their remote experiences.

 Digging a little further into the nature effect, respondents were next asked to focus on the mental changes they noticed before and after the trip.
 We asked them about stress, productivity, and overall mental health.